-In short, Morning Time is a coming together of all the children in a home education setting, enjoying subjects that span across a wide age range.
-Morning Time can look different from one family to another, but the bottomline is that it includes the subjects that everyone can do together.
-These materials emphasize truth, goodness, and beauty.
-I have explained in detail what that includes for us below.
+In short, Morning Time is a coming together of all of the children in a home education setting, enjoying subjects that span across a wide age range.
+You may know this as Morning Basket or Circle Time.
+Morning Time can look different from one family to another, but the bottom line is that it includes the subjects that everyone can do together.
+Usually these subjects emphasize character training, connection, truth, goodness, and beauty.

 A Morning Time Menu is essentially a book of transparent pages into which you can slip papers for your child to look at, read, or even write on using a dry erase marker.
-I bought three of these (one for each child and one for myself), and I set them up at the beginning of each week.
+I bought four of these (one for each child and one for myself) and set them up at the beginning of each week.
 We use the 4-page menus which means I can insert eight pages at a time.
-I purchased mine here.

-Here are the elements we currently include in our Morning Time with children ages 5 and 6 and a half.
+Here are the elements we currently include in our Morning Time with my children ages 3, 6, and 8.

 Calendar Work and Weather Charting

-Our entire Morning Time usually lasts about an hour.
-Then we break for more play, chores, and outside time before jumping into short individual lessons for each child.
+Our entire Morning Time usually lasts about an hour and a half, depending on how much reading we do.
 It has been such a life-giving way to bring us together at the beginning of each day.
-I hope this was a helpful post as you plan your days.